Other Men's Women

 Other Men's Women is a 1931 American pre-Code drama film directed by William A. Wellman and written by Maude Fulton.
 The film stars Grant Withers, Regis Toomey, Mary Astor, James Cagney and Joan Blondell.
 It was produced and distributed by Warner Bros.
+Pictures.

 It was first previewed, released and reviewed in 1930 under the title The Steel Highway.
 By the time of the film's release in New York City, the title had been changed to Other Men's Women.

 A copy is preserved in the Library of Congress collection.

 Plot

-In 1929, Bill White (Grant Withers), is a steam locomotive fireman and boozing womanizer who is evicted from his boarding house for excessive drinking and late rental payments.
-Needing a new place to live, he accepts the invitation from his longtime friend and fellow engineer, Jack Kulper (Regis Toomey), to move into his home, where he resides happily with his wife Lily (Mary Astor).
+In 1929, a steam locomotive fireman and boozing womanizer, Bill White, is evicted from his boarding house for excessive drinking and late rental payments.
+Needing a new place to live, he accepts the invitation from his longtime friend and fellow engineer, Jack Kulper, to move into his home, where he resides happily with his wife Lily.
 This new living arrangement brings changes to relationships as the months pass.
 Bill and Lily's own friendship, which at first is playful and innocent, evolves into a passionate love between them.
 Hesitant to hurt Jack, they try to keep their feelings secret, at least for a while; but Jack begins to notice differences in his wife's demeanor and becomes suspicious when he finds that Bill has suddenly moved out of their house.
 Jack initially thinks Lily and his friend have had a quarrel, but he later confronts Bill inside the cab of the oil-fired steam locomotive that the two men operate together at the nearby rail yard.
 There Bill finally admits to Jack that Lily and he have fallen in love.
 In the fistfight that ensues, Jack falls during the struggle, strikes his head, and is permanently blinded by the injury.